wisdom-parts/wisdom-swift/README.md

 wise components with similar value structure can be meaningfully combined into a new one that has a usefully high chance of performing better than either.

-The difference between morphics and OO programming is largely a difference in style, ecosystem, and tooling, rather than a difference in runtime machinery.
+The difference between wise and OO programming is largely a difference in style, ecosystem, and tooling, rather than a difference in runtime machinery.
 Even so, the resulting difference in capability is profound.